jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 1. Synaptic Conductance-based LIF Neuron Model
 ------------------------------------------------

-The previous neuron models we have explored assume that an input voltage spike leads to an instantaneous jump in synaptic current, which then contributes to the membrane potential.
+The neuron models explored in previous tutorials assume that an input voltage spike leads to an instantaneous jump in synaptic current, which then contributes to the membrane potential.
 In reality, a spike will result in the *gradual* release of neurotransmitters from the pre-synaptic